maxx1128/snappy-personal-site/about.md

 tagline: The story of my life, give or take a few years
 ---

+Who am I exactly?

+## The Business Answer

+I'm a front-end developer working at [SeeClickFix](https://seeclickfix.com/){:target="_blank", :rel="noopener"} and living in New Haven.
+My focuses are CSS, JavaScript, and web accessibility.

+I also write about programming.
+I often write to explain tough topics, like git rebasing and functional JavaScript, in simple and weird ways, like with cupcakes or angels and mutants.

+## The Personal Answer

 There's lots of things about myself I could write about here.
 But if I had to choose one that's defined my life the most, it's **writing.**

 One of my main hobbies as a kid was writing fiction.
 I went to college to study journalism.
 Halfway through I started writing code instead.